American credit card debt 2020

 This 4-year chart breaks down serious delinquency rates for credit card debt by age group.

-The group with the lowest delinquency rate is 60-69-year-olds.
+The group with the lowest delinquency rate is 60-69-year-olds, which however also had a drastic YoY increase of 32%.

 Percentile Change of Serious Delinquency Rate for Credit Cards by Age